 Hotel in Khe Sanh – An Unexpected Surprise

-The first thing we had to do when arriving to Khe Sanh was find a place to unpack our luggage before exploring the town.
+The first thing we had to do when we arrived to Khe Sanh was find a place to unpack our luggage before exploring the town.
 I usually book accommodation at least one day in advance.
 But, when I browsed for a room in this location on booking.com, there weren’t many options.
 Even so, we didn’t want to stay in a random room, so we decided to leave it until reaching Khe Sanh.
 Wandering around searching for a clean hostel or guesthouse was the better option.
 The mountains of Vietnam almost always afford relaxing and friendly stays with local families.

 Contrary to our expectation, my hotel experience in Khe Sanh was an unbelievable one!
 We drove past a new big green hotel, I asked Mark to stop to check the room rate.
 I admit I was a little bit shocked when the receptionist told me it costs only 250,000 VND/night for a room on the sixth floor with a shared bathroom.
 And the hotel facility even has an indoor swimming pool, a children’s playground, and a coffee shop on the eighth floor.
 The price doesn’t make any sense!
 I had to ask the lady again just to make sure it was really 250,000 VND and not 250 USD!